 Yale College urges all members of the faculty to make themselves available to advise students.

 In the first year, a student receives academic and other advice from a member of the faculty or professional staff who is a fellow of the student’s residential college.
-The residential college dean assigns students to "college advisers" on the basis of the student’s declared academic interests or other factors.
-The college adviser is expected to provide holistic, whole-person guidance for our students beyond the mechanics of signing schedules.
+The residential college dean assigns students to these "college advisers" on the basis of the student’s declared academic interests or other factors.
+The college adviser is expected to provide holistic, whole-person guidance for our students beyond the mechanics of selecting courses and signing schedules.